MLPerf Mobile Inference Benchmark: Mobile AI Ecosystem Challenges

 \subsection{Hardware Heterogeneity}

+A given device may have a spectrum of AI-performance capabilities, depending on which processing engines it uses.
 Smartphones contain complex heterogeneous chipsets that provide many different compute units and accelerators.
+A typical mobile system-on-a-chip (SoC) complex includes a CPU cluster, GPU, DSP, neural processing unit (NPU), Hexagon Tensor Accelerator (HTA), Hexagon Vector Extensions (HVX), and so on.
 Any or all of these components can aid in machine-learning (ML) inference.
-As such, recognizing the variability of SoCs is crucial.

-A typical mobile system-on-a-chip (SoC) complex includes a CPU cluster, GPU, DSP, neural processing unit (NPU), Hexagon Tensor Accelerator (HTA), Hexagon Vector Extensions (HVX), and so on.
-Many smartphones today are Arm based, but the CPU cores generally implement a heterogeneous ``Big.Little'' architecture \cite{biglittle}.
+Moreover, many smartphones today are Arm-based, but the CPU cores generally implement a heterogeneous ``big.LITTLE'' architecture \cite{biglittle}.
 Some SoCs even have big-CPU clusters where some CPUs clock faster than others.
 Also, devices fall into different tiers with different hardware capabilities at different prices, varying in their memory capacity and storage features.
 Any processing engine can run ML workloads, but this flexibility also makes benchmarking AI performance difficult.
-A given device may have a spectrum of AI-performance capabilities depending on which processing engines it uses.
-Hence the need for a systematic way to benchmark a smartphone's AI-hardware performance.
+Hence, there is a need for a transparent way to benchmark a smartphone's AI-hardware performance.